Antigone (Sophocles play): The problem of the second burial

 An important issue still debated regarding Sophocles' Antigone is the problem of the second burial.
 When she poured dust over her brother's body, Antigone completed the burial rituals and thus fulfilled her duty to him.
 Having been properly buried, Polynices' soul could proceed to the underworld whether or not the dust was removed from his body.
 However, Antigone went back after his body was uncovered and performed the ritual again, an act that seems to be completely unmotivated by anything other than a plot necessity so that she could be caught in the act of disobedience, leaving no doubt of her guilt.
 More than one commentator has suggested that it was the gods, not Antigone, who performed the first burial, citing both the guard's description of the scene and the chorus's observation.
 It's possible, however, that Antigone not only wants her brother to have burial rites, but that she wants his body to stay buried.
 The guard states that after they found that someone covered Polynices' body with dirt, the birds and animals left the body alone (lines 257–258).
-But when the guards removed the dirt, then the birds and animals returned, and Tiresias emphasizes that birds and dogs have defiled the city's altars and hearths with the rotting flesh from Polynices' body; as a result of which the gods will no longer accept the peoples' sacrifices and prayers (lines 1015–1020).
+But when the guards removed the dirt, then the birds and animals returned, and Tiresias emphasizes that birds and dogs have defiled the city's altars and hearths with the rotting flesh from Polynices' body; as a result of which the gods will no longer accept the people's sacrifices and prayers (lines 1015–1020).
 It's possible, therefore, that after the guards remove the dirt protecting the body, Antigone buries him again to prevent the offense to the gods.
 Even though Antigone has already performed the burial rite for Polynices, Creon, on the advice of Tiresias (lines 1023–1030), makes a complete and permanent burial for his body.